bryanooitatmun/pickleball-tournament-platform/ai-docs/project_tasks.md

 #### 4. Bye Logic

-- ❓ Update bracket generation in `tournament.py` to handle byes
+- ✅ Update bracket generation in `tournament.py` to handle byes
-- ❓ Modify the visualization to properly display byes
+- ✅ Modify the visualization to properly display byes
-- ❓ Ensure the top seeds get byes when appropriate
+- ✅ Ensure the top seeds get byes when appropriate
+- ✅ Add tests for the bye allocation logic

 #### 5. Simplified Category Configuration